 A student can access special education and related services through the proper evaluation procedures.
 Parent involvement in this procedure is important and required by Federal (IDEIA), A.D.A.
 Section 504) and State law.
-Contact the Board Office at 532-4133 to inquire about evaluation procedures, programs, and services.
+Contact the Ironton Board of Education Administration Building at 532-4133 to inquire about evaluation procedures, programs, and services.